 In 1967, the work of HRLA bore fruit as Alcoa, Duke Power, CP&L and the Federal Power Commission all agreed to a revision of the contracts amongst the entities.
 This resulted in new HRL water control rules which meant a high water level from May 15th to September 15th each year, and more gradual and less severe draw-down at other times of the year.

 The next decade found HRLA engaged with Duke Power Company over the proposed Perkins Nuclear Plant.
 HRLA's position regarding the plant cooling techniques, together with Duke's inaccurate electrical demand projections and the Three Mile Island incident all led to Duke Power Company's eventual cancellation of the project.

 HRLA continues its work toward less pollution of the lake water, and for improvements to the recreational values on and around the lake.
-Our efforts are focused to facilitate cooperation between property owners of High Rock Lake and the new dam ownership, Eagle Creek Energy, the Federal Power Commission, the N.C.
+Our efforts are focused to facilitate cooperation between property owners of High Rock Lake and the new dam ownership, Eagle Creek RE, the Federal Power Commission, the N.C.
 Wildlife Commission and other interested parties in fostering and protecting the recreational values and public interest of High Rock Lake - "the Playground of the Piedmont".